msrd0/fontawesome-kt/README.md

 > Why is this library not available on Maven Central?

-Because I don't beg for the "priviledge" to share my code with others.
+Because I don't beg for the "privilege" to share my code with others.